-All treasury management activities involve both risk and the pursuit of reward or gain for the council.
-The council's policies and practices emphasise that the effective identification, management and containment of risk are the prime objectives of treasury management activities.
+All treasury management activities involve both risk and the pursuit of reward or gain for the Council.
+The Council's policies and practices emphasise that the effective identification, management and containment of risk are the prime objectives of treasury management activities.

 The responsible officer will design, implement and monitor all arrangement for the identification, management and control of treasury management risk, will report at least annually on the adequacy/suitability thereof, and will report as a matter of urgency, the circumstances of any actual or likely difficulty in achieving the organisation's objectives in this respect, all in accordance with the procedures set out in TMP 6: Reporting requirements and management information arrangements.
-In respect of each of the following risks, the arrangements which seek to ensure compliance with these objectives are set out as schedules below.

-1. Credit and counterparty risk management: Credit and counterparty risk is the risk of failure by a third party to meet its contractual obligations to the Council under an investment, borrowing, capital project or partnership financing, particularly as a result of the third party's diminished creditworthiness, and the resulting detrimental effect on the Council's capital and revenue resources.
+1. Credit and counterparty risk management:

+Credit and counterparty risk is the risk of failure by a third party to meet its contractual obligations to the Council under an investment, borrowing, capital project or partnership financing, particularly as a result of the third party's diminished creditworthiness, and the resulting detrimental effect on the Council's capital and revenue resources.

 Principle: The Council regards a key objective of its treasury management activities to be the security of the principal sums it invests.
-Accordingly, it will ensure that its counterparty lists and limits reflect a prudent attitude towards organisations with whom funds may be deposited, and will limit its investment activities to the instruments, methods and techniques referred to in TMP 4: Approved instruments, methods and techniques, are listed in the schedule.
-It also recognises the need to have, and will therefore maintain, a formal counterparty policy in respect of those organisations from which it may borrow, or with whom it may enter into other financing arrangements.
+Accordingly, it will ensure that robust due diligence procedures cover all external investment.
+It will also ensure that its counterparty lists and limits reflect a prudent attitude towards organisations with whom funds may be deposited, and will limit its investment activities to the instruments, methods and techniques referred to in TMP 4: Approved instruments, methods and techniques.
+The Council also recognises the need to maintain a formal counterparty policy in respect of those organisations from which it may borrow, or with whom it may enter into other financing arrangements.

-Criteria to be used for creating/managing approved counterparty lists/limits
+A. Criteria to be used for creating/managing approved counterparty lists/limits

-- The S151 Officer is responsible for setting prudent criteria and the Council's treasury advisors will also provide guidance and assistance in setting the criteria - The criteria will be agreed by Audit Committee/Full Council - The current criteria is contained within the operations manual - The Council's treasury management advisors will advise on credit policy and creditworthiness related issues.
-The Council will maintain a counterparty list based on its criteria and will monitor and update the credit standing of the institutions on a regular basis.
-This assessment will include consideration of credit ratings from all 3 ratings agencies and other alternative assessments of credit strength (for example, statements of potential government support which now includes resolution mechanisms for failing financial institutions, CDS information, the composition of an institution's balance sheet liabilities).
-The Council will also take into account information on corporate developments of and market sentiment towards investment counterparties - The credit rating criteria will also apply to securities issued by financial and nonfinancial institutions, which in some instances, might be higher than that of the issuing institution.

-- Higher time and cash limits may be set for secured investments (e.g. those with underlying collateral or which are by regulation excluded from being bailedin/restructured in the event of financial distress). - Where there is no investment-specific rating, but collateral upon which the investment secured is rated, then the higher of the collateral and counterparty rating will be used to determine time and cash limits.
+- The S151 Officer is responsible for setting prudent criteria, taking appropriate advice, guidance and assistance from the Council's treasury advisors. - The criteria will be agreed by Audit Committee and Full Council. - The current criteria is contained within the operations manual. - The Council's treasury management advisors will advise on credit policy and creditworthiness related issues. - The Council will maintain a counterparty list based on its criteria and will monitor and update the credit standing of the institutions on a regular basis.
+This assessment will include consideration of credit ratings from all 3 ratings agencies and other alternative assessments of credit strength (for example, statements of potential government support which now includes resolution mechanisms for failing financial institutions, Credit Default Swap information, the composition of an institution's balance sheet liabilities).
+The Council will also take into account information on corporate developments of and market sentiment towards investment counterparties. - The credit rating criteria will also apply to securities issued by financial and non-financial institutions, which in some instances, might be higher than that of the issuing institution. - Higher time and cash limits may be set for secured investments (e.g. those with underlying collateral or which are by regulation excluded from being bailed-in/restructured in the event of financial distress). - Where there is no investment-specific rating, but collateral upon which the investment secured is rated, then the higher of the collateral and counterparty rating will be used to determine time and cash limits.